 In the list of datasets, select DTC Opportunity.

-If no error occurs, the explorer opens, showing a visual representation of the step query.
+If no error occurs, the explorer opens, showing a visual representation of the query.
 The default query calculates the total number of records in the selected dataset.

 To show the total value of opportunities in the pipe instead, let’s modify this query.
 Since each row in the dataset represents an opportunity, add the opportunity amount of all the rows.
 To get that, let’s change the count of records to the sum of opportunity amounts.